Desk with Laptop, Calculator, Files and small model of house with epc colours

 This is usually achieved by drilling a pattern of 20mm or so holes in the mortar lines across a wall, injecting the insulation through the holes, and then capping the holes with mortar.

-If the assessor can see a series of drill holes indicating the presence of retrofitted Cavity Wall Insulation, they will enter the insulation status of the cavity wall in the assessment as: 'Filled Cavity' (There are also options for combined 'filled cavity' plus 'internal' or 'external' insulation too, if that is the case).
+So, to determine the insulation status of a cavity wall, the assessor will stand outside the property and look at the wall.
+If they can see a series of drill holes indicating the presence of retrofitted Cavity Wall Insulation, they will enter the insulation status of the cavity wall in the assessment as: 'Filled Cavity'.

-On a resulting EPC, the Features table will then contain a line that indicates:
+When 'Filled Cavity' is selected, the Features table on a resulting EPC will then contain a line that reads:

 Wall - Cavity wall, filled cavity